Arnazz10/Fitfusion-pro/README.md

 # 🏋️‍♂️ FitFusion Pro

 **FitFusion Pro** is a smart fitness and gym management platform that doubles as your personal trainer, nutritionist, and wellness companion.
-It includes **AI-powered posture detection** using machine learning to guide your workouts with real-time feedback — ideal for squats, pushups, pullups
+It includes **AI-powered posture detection** using machine learning to guide your workouts with real-time feedback — ideal for squats, pushups, pullups.

 ---